-The draw is the responsibility of the IJF Sport Commission.
+The draw is the r esponsibility of the LIE Sport Commission esponsibility of the bir oport COMINISSION.

 5.1 Draw Regulations

 For all IJF World Championships, Masters, Grand Slams and Grand Prix the draw will take place at 14:00 the day before the competition.
 For other events, such as the Olympic Games and other multi-sport events, the date and time of the draw will be agreed by the IJF Sport Commission.